cannlytics/cannlytics-website/cannlytics_docs/static/cannlytics_docs/docs/website/publishing.md

 You can view logs for your deployment in the Cloud run console at https://console.cloud.google.com/run/detail/us-central1/your-project/logs?project=your-project

-## (Optional) Setup a Custom Domain
+## Setup a Custom Domain (Optional)

 You can register a domain with [Google Domains](https://domains.google.com/registrar/).
 You can then add a custom domain in the Firebase Hosting console.

-> If you are using Google Domains, then use '@' for your root domain name and 'www' or 'www.domain.com' for your subdomains when registering your DNS A records.
+If you are using Google Domains, then use '@' for your root domain name and your subdomain name (e.g. console) when registering your DNS records.

 ## Conclusion

 You now have a simple, yet complex, website running on Cloud Run, which will automatically scale to handle your website's traffic, optimizing CPU and memory so that your website runs with the smallest footprint possible, saving you money.
-If you desire, you can now seamlessly integrate services such as Cloud Storage into your Django website.
+If you desire, then you can now seamlessly integrate services such as Cloud Storage into your Django website.
 You can now plug and play and tinker to your heart's content while your users enjoy your beautiful material!